vaibhavsagar/resume/README.md

 I have written software using HTML/CSS(Bootstrap)/JS(AngularJS), Objective-C, Python(Flask, Requests, RDFLib, and ZeroMQ), PHP(Drupal), and Java.
 I have dabbled in Haskell and Scala and am familiar with functional programming concepts.

 I am comfortable with the Eclipse, WebStorm, and Xcode IDEs and the Vim text editor.
-For version control, I am most familiar with Git.
-For project management, testing and code review, I have used the Atlassian suite of products (Bamboo, Confluence, JIRA, and Stash) as well as Jenkins and Gerrit.
+I am most familiar with Git for version control.
+For project management, testing and code review, I have used the Atlassian suite of products (Bamboo, Confluence, JIRA, and Stash) as well as Jenkins, Gerrit and Redmine.

 ### Systems Administration